thunderlabs-tech/plant-friends/clients/web-app/README.md

   - Data structures, actions and utilities related to application state and persistence
 - `init/`
   - Application initialization and configuration elements
-- `screens/`
+- `routes/`
+  - Every route should have 2 corresponding files: Route.tsx and Screen.tsx
+  - New routes need to be included in init/AppRoot.tsx
+  - Route.tsx defines the url and the corresponding component to be rendered at that url.
-  - A "screen" is the root component rendered on a route, responsible for orchestrating and laying out its children.
+  - Screen.tsx is the root component rendered on a route, responsible for orchestrating and laying out its children.
 Root components get special privileges: they're passed application state and actions as props, which they can expose to their children
-  - This directory is organized according to the route navigation structure
-- `services/`
-  - Stateful logical units, i.e. things which need to be created and initialized, and which have associated logic and actions you can invoke on the.
 - `utilities/`
   - Stateless, reusable functions and type definitions